 Dealing with a pediatric dental emergency is always a challenge.
-It can be stressful helping a child communicate exactly what the problem is as well as knowing what action to take.
-However, handling a pediatric dental emergency can be straight forward when you know what to do.
+It can be stressful helping a child communicate exactly what the problem is and knowing what action to take.
+However, handling a pediatric dental emergency can be straightforward when you know what to do.

-Although children sometimes experience anxiety when going to the dentist, remaining calm and in control of the situation, will go a long way in comforting your child.
+Although children sometimes experience anxiety when going to the dentist, remaining calm and controlling the situation will go a long way in comforting your child.
 Knowing where to find the best pediatric dentists also helps.
 If you happen to find yourself dealing with a pediatric dental emergency, follow these steps.

 Assess the Situation and Reassure Your Child

 Before you do anything else, you first need to assess the severity of the situation.
 Has your child lost a tooth?
 Is a tooth chipped or broken?
 We recommend booking an emergency appointment for these issues:

 - Swollen gums